in-der-kothe/exactly-once-semantics/README.md

 * You should have [Python](https://www.python.org/) installed.
 Any version from the 3 series should be enough.
 * You should have [PIP](https://pypi.org/project/pip/) installed.
 Check it with: `python3 -m pip`
 * You should have docker and docker-compose installed
-* No special IDE is needed, however [IntelliJ IDEA](https://www.jetbrains.com/idea/)/[VS Code](https://code.visualstudio.com/) will be easiest to follow the examples.
+* No special IDE is needed, however [IntelliJ IDEA](https://www.jetbrains.com/idea/) / [VS Code](https://code.visualstudio.com/) will be easiest to follow the examples.
 In case you want to use VScode, consider to instal this extension: [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

 ## Our example - A naive payment service

 In this example we will work with an easy payment service.
-I will use an in memory database [(H2)](https://www.h2database.com/html/main.html) to store each processed transaction.
+I will use an in memory database ([H2](https://www.h2database.com/html/main.html)) to store each processed transaction.

 To keep the system simple, we will consider a transaction as processed when it is stored in the database.